Walgama123/project1/README.md

 - There is a positive relationship between smoking rate and the CVD death rate.
 - CVD death rate of Minnesota fell top lowest among the states.
 - Western side of Minnesota is where the top 2 areas from cvd death occurred.
--

 ## Next  stage
-Seeing the summary of the analysis it is noticeable that the southern area of the country having higher CVD death rate.

-And higher CVD death rate for male.
+Seeing the summary of the analysis it is noticeable that the southern area of the country having higher CVD death rate and higher CVD death rate for male.

 As a next step, need a deep dive on other factors like socioeconomic, behavioral, environmental, and physiological factors that directly to CVD death rate of that south regions area.